 V2X messages can be broadcasted via MBMS in which the V2X Application Server transfers V2X messages via MBMS bearer service(s) as shown in Figure 4.2.2-1a.

 For MBMS reception of V2X messages, V2X USD per PLMN for V2X services is required for the UE.
-The UE is provisioned with mapping of PSID (or ITS-AID) and V2X USD as described in clause 4.4.1.2.2.
+The UE is provisioned with mapping of e.g. PSID (or ITS-AID, or AID) and V2X USD as described in clause 4.4.1.2.2.

 To provide the UE with the V2X USD(s), the following ways may be used: